cansavvy/DataTrail_ReOrg/docs/no_toc/07_build_a_resume_09_where_to_look.md

-# Where To Look for Data Science Jobs
+# Where to Look for Data Science Jobs

 Now that we've discussed what you'll need to apply to jobs, including a resume and cover letter, what steps to take to update your professional social media presence, including an updated website, GitHub, LinkedIn and active Twitter, and what a job description looks like, we're ready to discuss where you actually find data science jobs.
 There are a number of locations where jobs are posted.
 We'll walk through them now and discuss the strengths of each platform.